XcalableMP/manual/en/tutorial-global.rst

    9
    10

-In the parallel execution, the order of each node's output can be changed or merged.
+Note that the order of each node's output can be changed or merged in the parallel execution.

 .. code-block:: bash